T3RM1NU5/http-latency-checker/README.md

 ## Usage

-By default you only need to supply a URL list file which contains 1 URL perline however you can include a second option to change the output file location
+By default you only need to supply a URL list file which contains 1 URL perline however you can include a second option to change the output file location.

 ```
 usage: http-latency-checker.py [-h] [-v] input_file_path [output_file_path]